 Builds on the theoretical base of NURS 314.
 Planning and implementation of nursing care during labor and delivery and for children from infancy to adolescence including physiologic and psychological development with clinical experience.
+Pre-req.: 303, 306, 307, 309, 310, 317.
 Co-req.: 314.
+4 labs (7 hrs.) outside scheduled hrs.
+Students rotate among settings with some variation in clinical hours, including evenings and Saturdays, as arranged by nursing faculty.
 3 Cr.
-F, S, SUM.
+F, S.